 Once you’ve written the first few articles of your blog, you’ll need to choose a brand name.
 Maybe you even thought of one as you were writing your articles!
 Whatever you choose, the name should be short, catchy, and easily memorable.
 Be sure to verify your name is available as a domain before settling on it!

-Many hosting providers (companies which store all the image and text associated with your blog) offer free domain names when you purchase your hosting plan such as Bluehost.
+Many hosting providers offer free domain names when you purchase your first hosting plan like Bluehost.
 If you’re a first-time blogger, then this is a great deal!

-While it’s possible to run a casual blog with a custom domain using a free service like Blogspot, I highly recommend against it if you are serious about creating a profitable blog.
+While it’s possible to run a casual blog with a custom domain using a free service like Blogspot or WordPress.com, I highly recommend against it if you are serious about creating a profitable blog.
 You may get by for the first few months, but after your blog takes off, you’ll wish you had set up a self-hosted blog in the first place!

 Visit Bluehost and click Get Started Now to begin.